Loya SR-22 Insurance

 The bigger issue is the premium itself.
 If you’re in SR-22 territory, your driving record already flags you as a higher-risk driver.
 That risk is what pushes the premium up.
 The exact price depends on a combination of:

 A common point of confusion is what to do if the court or DMV orders SR-22 coverage but you don’t own a car.
 Many drivers assume they can ignore the requirement because they won’t be driving.
 Unfortunately, the state usually doesn’t see it that way.
-The SR-22 requirement is about proof of financial responsibility, not about the fact that you have a vehicle.
+The SR-22 requirement is about proof of financial responsibility, not about whether you currently have a vehicle.

 The fastest way to get out of SR-22 status is to serve your required time without incident.
 The drivers who stay stuck in the high-risk category for years are usually the ones who make avoidable mistakes: